The Wealthy Barber: Main characters

-Dave is an expecting father who realizes he is not financially prepared.
+Dave (in the original book; Matt in the 2025 revision) is an expectant father who realizes he is not financially prepared.
 His worries lead him to seek financial advice from the local barber.

-Cathy is already rich but relates to the audience members who don't necessarily understand the market and how it works, thus do not generally invest their earnings.
+Cathy (replaced by Jess in the 2025 edition) is already rich but relates to the audience members who don't necessarily understand the market and how it works, thus do not generally invest their earnings.

 Roy, the barber, poses as the financial expert who has become wealthy simply by being wary of his money and intelligently spending, saving and investing it.

 The Wealthy Barber Returns

-Summary

 In the sequel, The Wealthy Barber Returns (full title The Wealthy Barber Returns: Significantly Older and Marginally Wiser, David Chilton Offers His Unique Perspectives on the World of Money), Chilton dispenses with the device of characters, representing his advice this time in his own voice.
 The book is divided into 54 short chapters, dispensing advice on miscellaneous topics in savings and investments, with a particular focus on avoiding reckless spending behaviour.

 The main idea is to accept that one cannot have everything and should avoid impulse buying by removing temptations which trigger overspending.
 This may be achieved through analysis and modification of one's personal behaviour (if you overspend on clothes, stop going to the mall and reading fashion blogs), and avoiding bad debt in the form of credit cards which carry very high interest charges, though some debt may be necessary (mortgages for example).
 Ultimately, wealth depends more on savings than income.
 Chilton's bottom line, which is emphasized in his first book as well, is that we should all save 10-15% of our earnings.

+Other media

+Chilton hosted a series of U.S. public television pledge drive specials discussing the contents of The Wealthy Barber in the early 1990s.

+In September 2024, Chilton launched The Wealthy Barber Podcast, in which he discusses personal finance topics with various guests.